-Before you can set a target GRE score, you'll need to figure out which scores will be used and how they'll be used.
-This requires you to do some research on the programs you plan to apply to.
+Many schools weigh GRE scores in their graduate admissions processes.
+But before you can set a target GRE score, you need to figure out which scores will be used and how they'll be used.
+This requires you to research the programs you want to apply to.

-Many schools weigh GRE scores in their admissions processes, and some colleges also use GRE scores for scholarship consideration.
-This is especially the case for schoolwide scholarships, where standardized test scores may be one of the few meaningful ways to compare applicants across different fields of study.
+Some colleges also use GRE scores for scholarship consideration.
+When it comes to institutional scholarships especially, standardized test scores may be one of the few meaningful ways a school can compare applicants across different fields of study.

 What Is a Good GRE Score Based on Your Program?

-As mentioned earlier, a good GRE score is relative to the programs you're applying to.
+A good GRE score is relative to the programs you're applying to.
 Some programs require a minimum score for admission, while others use admitted students' average GRE scores as benchmarks for new applicants.

-If you don't meet a program's average GRE scores, you may still be accepted into the program.
+If you don't meet a program's average GRE scores, you may still be accepted into that program.
 Your GRE scores won't help your chances, but your scores also won't disqualify you in many cases.

 If Your Program Provides GRE Score Stats

 The same applies to competitive graduate programs that require a minimum cutoff score.
 Generally speaking, merely meeting a program's cutoff score does not make you a competitive applicant.

 But not all schools and graduate programs give significant consideration to GRE scores for admission purposes.
 If a program explicitly states that it takes a holistic approach to admissions, your target scores can comfortably sit around the provided averages.

-If Your Program Does Not Provide GRE Score Stats
+If Your Program Does NOT Provide GRE Score Stats

 Some schools don't require minimum scores for admission or publish the average GRE scores of admitted students.
 In most cases, these schools take a holistic approach to applications.